1938 (Library of Congress - Frances B. Johnston)

 1954 (Pauli Murray, from the Murray Collection at the Harvard Schlesinger Library)

-The Smith house was demolished sometime after 1954, likely prior to the late 1960s.
+The Smith house was demolished sometime between 1954 and 1955, as the (late) 1955 aerial photo of Orange County does not show it.
 The area is vacant yard for the Gattis House as of 2017.